meitar/docs/content/install-guide/preparation/site-survey.md

 [Wikpedia maintains a list of wireless site survey applications](https://en.wikipedia.org/wiki/Comparison_of_wireless_site_survey_applications) you can use to conduct the RF survey.

+As part of the wireless site survey, attempt a connection to the hub or hubs the new node owner is planning to connect to and perform a bandwidth test to these existing nodes.
+Even if the RF environment is suitable for the new node in theory, in practice it is the achievable bandwidth to the existing nodes that really matters at the end of the day.

 ## Report your conclusions

 After you complete the site survey, share your conclusions with the rest of your NYC Mesh Install Team.
+Currently, this often takes the form of a shared Google Doc.
 Further, please consider dating and documenting your findings in our [Node Reference]({{< relref "nodes" >}}) to save future volunteers from duplicating your effort.